Proxies & Reverse Proxies

 3. reverse proxies — the server’s agent

-a reverse proxy acts on behalf of servers. clients think they’re talking to the server — the reverse proxy’s address is what’s published in DNS. the actual backend servers are hidden.
+acts on behalf of servers. clients think they’re talking directly to the server — the reverse proxy’s address is what DNS points to. actual backends are hidden.

-from the client: the number of backend servers, their IPs, their software (nginx masquerades as whatever you want), which server handles which request, backend failures (proxy can retry transparently).
+what’s hidden from the client: number of backends, their IPs, their software, backend failures (proxy can retry transparently).

-distributes requests across multiple backend servers. the core question: which backend gets this request?
+distributes requests across multiple backends. the core problem: which backend gets this request?

 algorithms: